|Information Technology in Transition||Home|

 |Data Center Operations and Virtualization|

 Organizational enterprise and new entrants are evaluating system and application software in relation to their business model, the needs of clients, and the economics associated with going directly to the next generation of software technology.
 Unlike the investment in data processing and information technology infrastructure which has been developed and implemented over a half century as part of the modern era of data processing, these new technologies may not be categorically or immediately better than a web-enabling and retrofitting of an existing software infrastructure.
 Accordingly, the selection of the appropriate combination of commercial and open source software and accompanying business decisions will require a comprehensive examination of the data to be processed in relation to intellectual property laws, security, and reporting requirements in a global economy.
 The consensus among industry leaders is that the immense number of individuals, a billion plus, who will be connecting to and joining the Internet for the first time in the immediate future, will be a significant demographic component of a strategy.
-Projections are there will be 30 billion internconnected objects on the Internet by 2020.1 The protocols, standards, and open source projects for evaluating and implementing coherent short and long term strategies are becoming estabished; compliance and standardization is a work in progress.
-There is competition among the established hardware and software companies transitioning their business models and new entrants to the cloud computing platforms.
-Leadership and market share is highly competititve.
+There are now over 30 billion interconnected objects on the Internet.1 The protocols, standards, and open source projects for evaluating and implementing coherent short and long term strategies are becoming established; compliance and standardization is a work in progress.
+There is competition among the hardware and software companies transitioning their business models and new entrants to the cloud computing platforms.
+Leadership and market share is highly competitive.

 Cloud leaders AWS: Amazon Web Services, Microsoft, Alphabet - Google, IBM, and others - Apple, Facebook, and Oracle are spending tens of billions of dollars to construct massive data centers.
 In addition to the underlying costs - electricity, infrastructure, and tax considerations and customer demographics, servers have been placed near the largest centers of Internet use growth to meet American and nation-state data regulations and privacy laws and client preferences throughout the world.
 There are global data center locations in the major emerging markets: Australia - Sydney and Melbourne, Brazil - Sao Paulo, Canada - Quebec City and Toronto, China - Hong Kong, Germany - Frankfort, India - Pune, Chennai, and Mumbai, Ireland - Dublin, Japan - Tokyo, Malaysia - Singapore, and United Kingdom - London.
 As required, data privacy and security can then be stored in a user's home country.
-This reflects a global shift in 2014 and 2015 from traditional information technology to cloud computing: decrease in traditional IT and increase in a public cloud 17.5% to 24%, and private cloud 10.6% to 12.7%.2
+This reflects a global shift from in-house information technology to cloud computing: decrease in traditional IT and increase in a public, private, and hybrid clouds.
+2

 Storage is a critical feature of enterprise cloud computing.
 The ability to remotely store and access anywhere, provides flexibility in reducing or eliminating on-premises storage costs.
 Amazon Web Services, Google, and Microsoft Azure, offer their own storage options to meet specific IT needs.
 Facebook, Google, and Microsoft have designed their own customized cloud equipment.
 Dell Technologies completed a $67 billion merger with EMC, a data storage company with interests in software and security.
 Apple, IBM, and Oracle are involved in varying degrees with hardware and software.
 Hewlett-Packard is now two companies: HP-Inc. and Hewlett-Packard Enterprise.